alessiagp/NetworkModProject/README.md

 ## Structure of the project

-* Introduction: what is CLL
+* Introduction: aim of the project, what is CLL
-* Materials and methods: focus on the two drugs and their mode of action, experimental setup used on the paper
+* Chemotherapeutic drugs: focus on the two drugs and their mode of action
-* Results presented in the paper, including revised calculations of the mathematical model, of the stability analysis, and of parameter estimation
+* Results presented in the paper, including revised calculations of the mathematical model, of the stability analysis, the experimental setup, and parameter estimation
-* Results of the simulations obtained by the students
+* MATLAB simulations: codes and results of the simulations obtained by the students
 * Conclusions